hamishwillee/multidocsify_test/README.md

 - Versions
 - Search
 - Images
 - Conditional pages like the ones for "see master version"
+  - Partially done.
+  - The ones in /contribute/ are all aliased, but not necessarily all of the pages affect - search to find out.
+  - But text on that page is still wrong so need to tidy that source if we migrate.
 - Navbar - other useful links.
 - Uorb dynamic has to work
 - Nice to have new theme